 STEP 5: Start a VA Student File

-- IUPUC’s enrollment certifying official or ECO (also referred to as a “school certifying official”) will report your enrollment information to the VA through their VA-ONCE web application.
-The ECO reports all credit hours, tuition, and fee information to the VA.
+- IUPUC’s school certifying official or SCO will report your enrollment information to the VA through the VA-ONCE online application.
+The SCO reports all credit hours, tuition, and fee information to the VA.

 - If you decide to change degree programs or change your major after receiving benefits, the VA requires you complete complete Form 22-1995, Request for Change of Program or Place of Training.
 The ECO will remind you about that when you or your advisor submit the academic objective update form.

-- The ECO at IUPUC is Cynthia Scott in the Office of Registrar Services.
+- The SCO at IUPUC is Cynthia Scott in the Office of Registrar Services.
 Contact Cynthia at email@example.com or 812.348.7319.